By Kevin Brockland, Principal Investment Officer.

-Over 25 years, we have invested in about 200 projects with 128 media organizations.
+Over 25 years, we have invested in hundreds of projects with well over 100 media organizations.
 The companies we have invested in span stages and business models, but a common feature of many is that they haven’t created iterative processes around planning and budgeting.

 Depending on the stage of a company, what an appropriate process looks like will vary based upon the specific characteristics of its development, business model and operating environment.
 Although there is no one-size-fits-all, there are general frameworks that can be modified for any media’s circumstances.
 A properly run process will ensure a more efficient use of capital and improved responsiveness, which will lead to better growth and margin in the long run.